 Laboratory of Genomics and Proteomics of Disease Vectors

-● Applying a systems-based and multimodal approach to discover the effectors that determine arthropod vectorial capacity.
+- Apply a systems-based and multimodal approach to discover tick effectors determining blood feeding success.

-● Explore basic mechanisms of pathogen transmission by disease vectors as the conceptual basis for the development of novel methods/tools (e.g., vaccines and diagnostic kits to monitor the exposure of vertebrate hosts to arthropod disease vectors) to control vector-borne illnesses.
+- Explore basic mechanisms of tick blood feeding success as the conceptual basis for the future development of novel methods/tools (e.g., anti-tick vaccines and diagnostic kits to monitor exposure of vertebrate hosts to arthropod disease vectors) to control tick populations.

-● Demonstrate the pharmacological action of arthropod salivary proteins in the regulation of vertebrate host homeostasis (haemostasis, vascular biology, immunity, neuromodulation) and their potential for the treatment of human diseases (e.g., cancer, multiple sclerosis, allergic asthma).
+- Demonstrate the pharmacological action of tick salivary proteins and non-coding RNAs in the regulation of vertebrate host homeostasis (haemostasis, vascular biology, immunity, neuromodulation) and/or as anti-microbial peptides and test their potential for drug development in the near future.

 Current research projects